mjordan/islandora_workbench/README.md

 ### Using Google Sheets as input data

 Workbench can fetch the CSV version of a Google spreadsheet and use it as its input CSV.
-To do this, simply procide the URL to the Google spreadsheet in your configuration file's `input_csv` option, like this:
+To do this, simply provide the URL to the Google spreadsheet in your configuration file's `input_csv` option, like this:

 ```yaml
 input_csv: 'https://docs.google.com/spreadsheets/d/13Mw7gtBy1A3ZhYEAlBzmkswIdaZvX18xoRBxfbgxqWc/edit#gid=0'
 ```

 That's all you need to do.
-Every time Workbench runs, it fetches the CSV content of the spreadsheet and writes it to a local file in the directory named in your `input_directory` configuration option.
+Every time Workbench runs, it fetches the CSV content of the spreadsheet and saves it to a local file in the directory named in your `input_directory` configuration option.
 The default filename for this CSV file is `google_sheet.csv` but you can change it if you need to by including the `google_sheets_csv_filename` option in your configuration file, e.g., `google_sheets_csv_filename: my_filename.csv`.

-Islandora Workbench fetches a new copy of the CSV data every time it runs (even with the `--check` option), so if you make a change the contents of the file, that change will be overwritten with the data from the Google spreadsheet the next time you run Workbench.
+Islandora Workbench fetches a new copy of the CSV data every time it runs (even with the `--check` option), so if you make changes to the contents of that local file, the changes will be overwritten with the data from the Google spreadsheet the next time you run Workbench.
 If you don't want to overwrite your local copy of the data, rename the local CSV file manually before running Workbench.

 Note that: